Code-Institute-Submissions/EimearCunningham-Milestone1/README.md

 4. Scroll down to the "GitHub Pages" section.
 5. Select the drop-down box which reads "none".
 6. Select the Branch Master option, then save.
 7. Refresh the page and then scroll back down to the "GitHub" pages section.
-Here you will find the link to the deployed site!
+Here you will find the link to the deployed site - https://eimearcunningham.github.io/Milestone1/

 ## To run this project locally: Clone from GitHub
 1. Go to the [project repository](https://github.com/EimearCunningham/Milestone1)